zruvv/OffensiveSecurity/README.md

 ## RECON
 #### domain-recon
-*Requires dnsrecon, whois, theHarvester, urlcrazy*
+*Requires: dnsrecon, whois, theHarvester, urlcrazy*

 Tool used to perform reconnaissance from a domain name.
 Outputs are sent to their respective .txt files in your current working directory.
 DNS record lookups, Whois records, Publicly available email addresses, Domain typos